abasilio91/DS-wind_production_US/README.md

 - [ ] How much wind-power is produced compared to other sources?

 ### Annual production:
-- [ ] Which time of the year has the pick production overall? and by state?
+- [X] Which time of the year has the pick production overall?
-- [ ] Which time of the year has the lowest production overall? and by state?
+- [X] Which time of the year has the lowest production overall?